-This project is intended to support artist-assistants from working class and / or minority ethnic backgrounds to sustain a career in the arts, and to support artists with a minimum of ten years’ practice at a transformative moment in their practice.
+This project was intended to support artist-assistants from working class and / or minority ethnic backgrounds to sustain a career in the arts, and to support artists with a minimum of ten years’ practice at a transformative moment in their practice.

-Assist intends to support artists at a ‘transformative stage in their career’, such as receiving a major commission, a first solo exhibition at a publicly-funded gallery, or another large-scale project outside their previous experience.
+Assist intended to support artists at a ‘transformative stage in their career’, such as receiving a major commission, a first solo exhibition at a publicly-funded gallery, or another large-scale project outside their previous experience.
 Such an opportunity will be likely to come with a budget – either one the artist has applied for, or from a commissioner / gallery etc, and we are asking for a contribution to help support assistant fees.
-It can also support artists who are facing major life-changing episodes in their health or caring responsibilities, and in exceptional circumstances Artquest may consider paying 100% of the assistant fee.
+It can also support artists who are facing major life-changing episodes in their health or caring responsibilities, and in exceptional circumstances Artquest paid 100% of the assistant fee.

-Findings from this pilot programme will feed into a report (due April 2020) about the needs of artists at a key moment in their careers and strengthen understanding of alternative, non-academic routes into the arts specifically for artists under-represented in the art world.
+Findings from this pilot programme will feed into a report (originally due April 2020) about the needs of artists at a key moment in their careers and strengthen understanding of alternative, non-academic routes into the arts specifically for artists under-represented in the art world.
 Should the project prove successful, we intend to continue and improve it in future years.

-Why is this project needed?
+Why was this project needed?

 The arts workforce, particularly in London, fails to reflect the capital’s social and cultural diversity.
 The 2018 report, Panic!
 It’s an Arts Emergency, highlighted that only 4.8% of the music, performing and visual arts workforce were from minority ethnic backgrounds (who make up 40% of the London population) and 18.2% were from working class backgrounds (around 22% of the UK population).
 A lack of defined, paid roles and alternative routes into the sector contributes to this situation.